In this Guide

 Reviewers said it’s highly durable.
 There are no moving parts to break, and the outer finish is designed to resist stains, spots, and corrosion.
 Reviewers also said that this one stayed clog-free, so if your home tends to have hard water and heavy mineral buildup, this one is a great choice for you.

 There’s only one spray setting, and it isn’t adjustable.
-Everyone in your household would need to like the same settings.
+Everyone in your household would need to like the same settings for this to be a good choice.
+If you live alone, or have a private bathroom, that won’t be a problem.

 This Delta model is an elegant big brother to the Universal model above.
 With a nickel finish, it’ll blend in with nicer bathroom fixtures while compensating for your low water pressure.
 Previous buyers said it made a big difference in their anemic pressure systems.
 With flexible flow rate and metal construction, it’s a bargain.